Network Dynamics and Spatial Shifts in Civilian Targeting: A Stochastic Block Model Analysis of the Colombian Armed Conflict: Bipartite networks

 \section{Bipartite networks}

-The blue nodes represent the armed substructures of paramilitary groups, while the purple nodes correspond to the armed substructures of the FARC, and the orange nodes signify organized crime.
-The yellow nodes indicate the municipalities where these armed substructures were active.
-The edges between the nodes illustrate the relationships between the armed substructures and the municipalities, as described in the previous section.
-Depending on the projection, the strength of the links reflects either the number of municipalities or the associated armed groups during the represented period.
+Blue nodes represent paramilitary armed substructures, purple nodes represent FARC armed substructures, and orange nodes represent organized crime.
+Yellow nodes correspond to the municipalities where these substructures were active.
+Edges represent the links between armed substructures and municipalities, as defined in the previous section.
+Depending on the projection, edge weights capture either the number of municipalities connected to an armed structure or the number of armed groups associated with a municipality during the period.